Yale Glee Club: Current membership

 Most members of the Glee Club are undergraduate students, but the group also admits students from the graduate and professional schools.
 Membership in the group is determined each fall by audition.
 Members of the group may be majors in any subject.
 Many members of the group are also involved in other musical pursuits on campus.
 The Glee Club typically consists of 70 to 90 student singers.
 When large-scale classical choral works require more voices, the Glee Club may team up with Yale's other choruses, the Yale Camerata and the Yale Schola Cantorum, or add other singers as needed.

 Past membership

 The Glee Club was initially composed of men only (since Yale College was only open to men).
 In 1969, Yale admitted its first female undergraduates, which led to the establishment of the Yale Women's Chorus.
 The following year, the Yale Women's Chorus was absorbed into the Glee Club to form a mixed chorus.
 Despite the fact that a glee club is typically an all-male chorus, the organization elected to retain its name.
 Although the group was once open to students only after their first year of college, in 2003 the Glee Club began to include undergraduates from all four years.
+(In the early years of coeducation, women undergraduates were accepted into the Glee Club their first year.)

 Several alumni of the group have gone on to professional careers in music, including Charles Ives, Douglas Moore, Cole Porter, John Stewart and Marshall Bartholomew, both of whom returned to Yale to conduct the Glee Club.